codehearts/portfolio/readme.md

 - `css/` CSS files to copy to the site output
   - `codehearts.scss` The base site stylesheet
   - `pdf.scss` The PDF stylesheet, containing print-oriented styles
+- `icons/` Site icons, such as the favicon and Apple touch icon
+  - `safari-pinned-tab.svg` Pinned tab icon for Safari, doubles as the favicons' source image
 - `docker-compose.yml` Local development and CI build environment
 - `.deploy.key.enc` Encrypted private key for server `deploy` user
 - `.travis.yml` Builds, verifies site integrity, and deploys `master` to production